 — Reduce waste through re-use, upcycling, and purchase materials made with recycled content.

 For perfume oil, we have selected a base of locally-sourced isopropyl myristate, which is the ester of isopropanol and myristic acid.
 This material’s odor does not interfere with the profile of our fragrances, and it has exceptional moisturizing properties.
-It is also thoroughly tested and regulated.
+It is thoroughly tested and regulated.

 For soap, we emulate the classic Italian style: Only saponified olive, coconut, palm, fragrance and essential oils are utilized.
 This is a beautiful, excessively lather-y blend.